-Let me use one channel to explain what I mean by automation in a high volume ecommerce environment such as this.
+Let me use one channel to explain what I mean by automation in a high volume e-commerce environment such as this.

 Amazon is the world’s largest retailer of goods, and so they are the best example to use.
 Currently how this works is an order is placed in their system, Amazon Seller Central.
-The vendor has a few options of how they can fulfill these orders.
+The vendor has a few options of how they can fulfil these orders.

 One is to provide the stock to Amazon and they organise the shipping and distribution, very much like a Third Party Logistic (3PL) provider.
 The fulfilment and shipping service provided by Amazon is called Fulfilment by Amazon (FBA).
-Obviously Amazon charges for this service and it can be quite a hefty cut of your margin.
+Obviously, Amazon charges for this service and it can be quite a hefty cut of your margin.
 They have their own unique algorithm that calculates this based on a lot of different factors.

 The alternative is fulfilling your own orders, with your own warehouse and distribution.
-This is much cheaper and as you get larger as a business, the more cost effective/preferable option.
+This is much cheaper and as you get larger as a business, the more cost-effective/preferable option.
 However, in the US market, people order almost everything online.
 Amazon certainly prefers that vendors use FBA in order to ensure that the entire order gets to customers as fast as possible.

 When a vendor receives orders that it needs to fulfil, this process is called “Fulfilled by Merchant” (FBM).
 The catch is that if you have just some orders, such as overflow orders and the FBA warehouse doesn’t have the stock, then you require a system that can automate a lot of the small processes to make this happen efficiently – the way Amazon likes it.
 Linea wanted to be able to fulfil their own orders as fast as possible, have a system that consolidates all of its orders from the multiple sales channels, manages inventory and automates the entire process from end to end with every marketplace.

-However after deciding on the solution, Linea decided to install the solution themselves – with the help of Cin7.
+However, after deciding on the solution, Linea decided to install the solution themselves – with the help of Cin7.

 We customised the connections so that they would meet the stringent requirements of Amazon, Wayfair, Houzz, and their own retail solution powered by Shopify.

 We also configured all the automation requirements of Linea from a sales perspective with the help of another addon called Shipstation.
-This covered the entire workflow from the initial order, to dispatch and shipping.
+This covered the entire workflow from the initial order to dispatch and shipping.

-However there were a number of areas that were not 100% automated.
-Cin7 still had a few time saving features that we trained the Linea staff on.
+However, there were a number of areas that were not 100% automated.
+Cin7 still had a few time-saving features that we trained the Linea staff on.
 This included how to bulk invoice forty sales orders at a time, as opposed to converting sales orders one at a time.
-The final push from Cin7 to Xero is also not an automated process, but rather a one click process where the finalised invoice is pushed into the Xero accounting system where accounts receivables are managed.
+The final push from Cin7 to Xero is also not an automated process, but rather a one-click process where the finalised invoice is pushed into the Xero accounting system where accounts receivables are managed.

 Automation – A Little Rant